 These are the times that try men’s souls.
 I’ve been tempted a time or two to offer mine for sale…if I could just get that little ripple out of the back of this fedora brim.
 Yeah, it really gets like that.
 What do you do when you see a ripple?
 You smooth it out, iron it out, sandbag it out.
 But what if it still won’t come out?
 Hang yourself.
 Less painful than going on.

-I sometimes spend two weeks or more fine tuning the details before a hat is ready for the ribbon and sweatband.
-That bears repeating: I sometimes spend two weeks or more fine tuning the details before a hat is ready for the ribbon and sweatband.
+I sometimes spend another two weeks, or more, fine tuning the details before a hat is ready for ribbon and sweatband.
+That bears repeating: I sometimes spend another two weeks, or more, fine tuning the details before a hat is ready for ribbon and sweatband.

 I will invest far more time than is reasonable to make your hat turn out just right.
 Montecristi hats are unpredictable and unfaithful.
 They can take some time to persuade.
 Work with me here.
 Give the size test bands your serious attention.
 I know you expect me to give your hat my serious attention.